mgechev/blog.mgechev.com/_posts/2015-09-30-lazy-loading-components-routes-services-router-angular-2.md

 ## Background

-*Disclamer: Angular 2 is still in alpha.
+*Disclaimer: Angular 2 is still in alpha.
 All the APIs we're using here are quite likely to change.
 If you notice that the article is not up to date, please open a PR, leave a comment or contact me via [twitter](https://twitter.com/mgechev).*

 In order to get familiar with the upcoming content you need to have basic understanding of Angular 2 and the component based router introduced by the framework.
 Good introduction to routing in Angular 2 could be found [here](http://blog.thoughtram.io/angular/2015/06/16/routing-in-angular-2.html).